drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 ORDER BY PetName;
 ```

-10. UNNEST the pets array and just get the big pets (those over 20 pounds). _The CROSS JOIN might be a little different than what you are used to, but it works._
+10. UNNEST the pets array and just get the big pets (those over 20 pounds). _The CROSS JOIN might be a little different from what you are used to, but it works._

 ```
 WITH owners_pets as (SELECT